explodecomputer/epiSpaces/README.md

 A brief description of what the programme does follows:

 We are trying to create two locus bi-allelic epistatic patterns that maximise additive variance and survival time under selection.
-- Create UNMOD random patterns of epistasis (aka genotype-phenotype maps, or models) with fitness values with a maximum range of URANGE.
+- Create `UNMOD` random patterns of epistasis (aka genotype-phenotype maps, or models) with fitness values with a maximum range of URANGE.
-- For each model create a population of individuals whose fitness is governed by that model, for each of combinations of frequencies in UFREQ1 and UFREQ2.
-For example, if UFREQ1=5 and UFREQ2=5 then there will be 25 initial populations for each model, and each population will have the mutations at a different starting frequency.
+- For each model create a population of individuals whose fitness is governed by that model, for each of combinations of frequencies in `UFREQ1` and `UFREQ2`.
+For example, if `UFREQ1=5` and `UFREQ2=5` then there will be 25 initial populations for each model, and each population will have the mutations at a different starting frequency.
-- We calculate the theoretical allele frequency trajectory for each of the UNFREQS1 x UNFREQS2 populations, and for each model.
+- We calculate the theoretical allele frequency trajectory for each of the `UNFREQS1` x `UNFREQS2` populations, and for each model.
-- Additive variance is summed from all the runs of eligable patterns starting from generation USTARTVA.
+- Additive variance is summed from all the runs of eligable patterns starting from generation `USTARTVA`.
-- If at least UGTHRESH populations out of all the initial populations survive for at least UMAXG generations then that model is eligable to continue.
+- If at least `UGTHRESH` populations out of all the initial populations survive for at least `UMAXG` generations then that model is eligable to continue.
-- Each surviving model is mutated a number of different times (defined in UNEXTMODS), by sampling from the values in the UPERT array.
+- Each surviving model is mutated a number of different times (defined in `UNEXTMODS`), by sampling from the values in the `UPERT` array.
 The original model is also kept so that fitness cannot regress.
 - If none survive then choose a new random set of models.

 ## Installation